Manage your health from the palm of your hand

 - Flo Health.
 Flo Health is an app for women so they can predict periods, navigate fertility, track pregnancy, and manage menopause.

 - Better.
 Don’t forget the money side of health care.
-Better is an app that makes it easier to get reimbursed for out-of-network medical bills you’ve already paid.
+Better is an app that makes it easier to get reimbursed for non-network medical bills you’ve already paid.
 Just take a photo of the bill, and they’ll do the paperwork for you.

 - Zipongo.
 Managing your nutrition can be as easy as a few clicks on your smartphone.
 Zipongo includes a large database of recipes, meal planning tools, shopping lists, and recommendations for what to eat at local restaurants.
 They even offer a nutrition quiz that can be taken at any time for you to identify where dietary improvements are needed.